btcpayserver/btcpayserver-doc/CustomIntegration.md

 ## Note

-BTCPay Server has an API compatible with Bitpay, it inherits from all its integration to ECommerce solutions with minimal engineering efforts.
+BTCPay Server has an API compatible with Bitpay; changing your e-commerce application from Bitpay to BTCPay should take minimal effort.

-You can read the documentation [on Bitpay's website](https://bitpay.com/api#resource-Invoices).
+You can read the full API documentation [on Bitpay's website](https://bitpay.com/api#resource-Invoices).

-The only difference is that while bitpay support one store per account, BTCPay supports multiple store per account.
+There is only one difference: Bitpay only allows one account for one merchant, BTCPay allows a user to manage multiple stores.